Color term: Stage I (dark and light)

 Stage I contains two terms, white and black (light and dark); these terms are referenced broadly to describe other undefined color terms.
 For example, the Yali highland group in New Guinea identify the color of blood as black.
 This is because blood, as a relatively dark liquid, is grouped into the same color classification as black.

-In the Bassa language, there are two terms for classifying colors: ziza (white, yellow, orange, and red) and hui (black, violet, blue, and green).
+In the Bassa language, there are two terms for classifying colors: ziza (white, yellow, orange, and red) and hui (black, violet or purple, blue, and green).

 In the Pirahã language, there appear to be no color terms beyond describing lightness and darkness.

 The Dani language of western New Guinea differentiates only two basic colors: mili for cool/dark shades such as blue, green, and black; and mola for warm/light colors such as red, yellow, and white.